High-voltage transformer fire barriers: Automatic fire suppression systems

 Instead of a passive barrier, fire protection water spray systems are sometimes used to cool a transformer to prevent damage if exposed to radiation heat transfer from a fire involving oil released from another transformer that has failed.

-Transformer Fast Depressurization Systems (FDS)
+Fast depressurization systems (FDS)

-Mechanical systems designed to quickly depressurize the transformer oil tank after the occurrence of an electrical fault can minimize the chance that a transformer tank will rupture given a minor fault, but are not effective on major internal faults.
+Mechanical systems designed to quickly depressurize the transformer oil tank after the occurrence of an electrical fault, known as fast depressurization systems (FDS), can minimize the chance that a transformer tank will rupture given a minor fault, but are not effective on major internal faults.

 Alternatives to mineral-based transformer oil

 Transformer oil is available in with sufficiently low combustibility that a fire will not continue after an internal electrical fault.
 These fluids include those approved by FM Global.
 FM Data Sheet 5-4 indicates different levels of protection depending on the type of fluid used.
 Alternatives include, but are not limited to, esters and silicone oil.